Evertras/gopong/README.md

 telegraf --config etc/telegraf.conf
 ```

-After running the Gopong server for more than a few seconds, you can then visit http://localhost:8888 to see metrics.
+After running the Gopong server for more than a few seconds, you can then
+visit [Chronograf](http://localhost:8888) at http://localhost:8888 to see metrics.